James A. Jensen: Artist and sculptor

 As an artist, he worked in most media.
 His pastel and acrylic paintings, reflecting his love of flowers, landscapes, and his appreciation of American Indians.
 His painting are hung from Alaska to Florida.
-In 1972, the Humble Oil Company listed him in a publication of artists of Alaska as one of the best-known pre-WW II artist.
+In 1972, the Humble Oil Company listed him in a publication of artists of Alaska as one of the best-known pre-WWII artists.
 He sculpted in stone and metal, honing skills which were useful in developing a new system for mounting dinosaurs.

 Harvard University 1956 to 1961

-Alfred Sherwood Romer, Harvard University, hired Jensen in 1956, at the suggestion of Arnie Lewis.
-He was trained as a preparator in the Department of Vertebrate Paleontology of the Museum of Comparative Zoology.
-In addition to working on collections and exhibits for several departments, he participated in these collecting expeditions with Romer and Lewis during those five years: